 - Distinguished faculty with extensive clinical, research, and teaching experience

-- The M.S. in Speech-Language Pathology is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, Rockville, MD 20850-3289, 301.897.5700.
-The Council recently re-accredited the MS in speech-language pathology for a period of eight years beginning January 2008 through November 30, 2016.
+- The MS in Speech-Language Pathology is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, Rockville, MD 20850-3289, 301.897.5700.

 Students who have a bachelor’s degree in communication sciences and disorders, speech-language pathology or speech-language-hearing science can start the master’s program.
 Students whose bachelor’s degree is in another field can pursue the master’s degree after completing prerequisite courses.
 Click here for more information.